ArtBlocks/artblocks-docs/creator-onboarding/presents.md

 ## Unpausing

 - When it's time, you'll click the Unpause button under the Danger tab.
-- You may unpause your Dutch auction release up to 24 hours in adance.
+- You may unpause your Dutch auction release up to 24 hours in advance.
 - For  unpausing fixed price releases, please send in the tx 30 seconds prior to the top of the hour.
 To unpause the project, please send high gas (2-3x what is suggested as high gas on https://etherscan.io/gastracker).
 If you have questions about what you should set your gas to, please ask in your project DM and the Art Blocks Team can advise.
 - Once the transaction clears, your project will be live for minting.